The

 so that the equilibrium condition that MR=MC can also be stated as P=MC.

-At a given Price (P) a firm strikes its equilibrium when P=MC and MC is rising.
-Supply curve of the
+given Price (P) a firm strikes its equilibrium when P=MC and MC is rising.
+Supply

 firm shows that various quantities of a commodity a firm is willing to supply at different prices.